Ultikynnys/UltiBake/README.md

 ### Udims

 > While Ultibake handels UDIM baking automatically, this video explains how it can be used.
+This video also explains several extra considerations when working with decals, like how to fix decal seams and black borders.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Mzp5L5xpPIg"></iframe>